augieschwer/home-networking-monitoring/docs/DTG-presentation.md

 ---

-## 1. The Problem (2 minutes)
+## 1. The "Problem" (2 minutes)

-### The Setup That "Worked Fine"
+### The Setup That Worked Fine
 - Google Wifi mesh with wireless backhaul
 - Zero visibility into actual performance

+### How could it be better?
+- Wired backhaul
+- Some performance metrics

-### The Constraint
+### Constraints
-- Existing unused coax throughout house
-- Challenge: Better network without drilling holes
+- I don't really want to drag ethernet through the house
+- I don't really want to figure out how to get ethernet behind my walls

 ---